tardate/LittleArduinoProjects/Kraft/Firefly/README.md

 ### About the Program

-The ATtniy85 is configured to run at 8MHz, and programmed with the [Firefly](./Firefly.ino) sketch.
+The ATtiny85 is configured to run at 8MHz, and programmed with the [Firefly](./Firefly.ino) sketch.
 The sketch:

 * sets up an interrupt handler on the analog comparator:
     * when voltage in from the electret microphone goes above the diode-regulated reference voltage of about 0.4V, it triggers the ANA_COMP_vect
     * ANA_COMP_vect sets a "triggered" flag
 * the main look checks for the "triggered" flag, an initiates the animation if fired.
 * the animate traverses the turret by driving a linear servo using the [SoftwareServo](https://github.com/ttseng/SoftwareServo) library
     * it provides some "realistic" behaviour by stepping through a series of animation sequences
     * the animations sequences basically define a series of waypoints (degrees of arc) and how fast to traverse to the waypoint (in degrees per increment)
     * it could randomise the animation but I haven't done that yet

 ### Animated Turret Construction

-After confirming the circuit on a breadboard, I transfered to a small piece of protoboard:
+After confirming the circuit on a breadboard, I transferred to a small piece of protoboard:

 ![build_05b_module](./assets/build_05b_module.jpg?raw=true)